 Q: What network stacks/protocols are supported by FlowCoder today?

-This is a general introduction to XFL Studio or just Studio, the main element of FlowCoder.
+XFL Studio or just Studio, the main element of FlowCoder.

 XFL (EXecutable Flowchart Language) is a Domain-Specific Language (DSL) for programming, fuzzing and pen testing of computer networks.
 XFL makes creating of packet driven state machines easy and fast, with no or minimum amount of coding.